 Indeed, when it comes to customer relationships, it's not about being right, but about being willing to make it right.
 Feedback is always a valuable learning source, showing us where we have gone wrong and where and how we can improve our existing processes or services.
 Unfortunately, not all business owners feel this way and view complainants as demanding customers who are impossible to satisfy.
 This is counter-productive and overlooks the opportunity to build loyalty, increase customer retention and build a positive reputation.

-How Do You Resolve Customer Complaints?
+How Do You Handle Customer Complaints?

 As a small business owner, it can be tough to stomach criticism of your product or service.
 It's important to swallow your pride, though, as your reaction is a reflection of how much you value your customers.